7 Frequently Asked Questions About Mortgages…Answered

 Probably the most well-known mortgage type.
 You’ll have monthly payments for a set period of time, often 25 years, which cover some of what you borrowed plus some interest.

-A good choice if: by the end of the term you want to pay your mortgage off and own your home outright.
+This is a good choice if you want to pay your mortgage off and own your home outright by the end of the term.

-A good choice if: you want the reassurance of knowing exactly how much your payments will be every month.
+This is a good choice if you want the reassurance of knowing exactly how much your payments will be every month.

 Interest-only mortgages

-Different to a repayment mortgage in that you only pay off the interest (rather than the capital) each month.
-It means monthly payments tend to be lower, but when the loan period ends you’ll need to pay off the mortgage in full.
+Different from a repayment mortgage, an interest-only mortgage requires you to pay off only the interest (rather than the capital) each month.
+This means monthly payments tend to be lower, but when the loan period ends, you’ll need to pay off the mortgage in full.

-A good choice if: you want low monthly payments and know you can save enough to pay off the mortgage when the time comes.
+This is a good choice if you want low monthly payments and know you can save enough to pay off the mortgage when the time comes.

 Cashback mortgages

-A mortgage incentivised with a lump sum of money that’s paid once the mortgage is taken out.
-However, it’s important to check interest rates and fees as other mortgages could still work out cheaper.
+A cashback mortgage is incentivised with a lump sum paid once the mortgage is taken out.
+However, it’s important to check interest rates and fees, as other mortgages could still be cheaper.

-The type of mortgage available if you’re planning to rent out the property you’re buying.
+A buy-to-let mortgage is available if you plan to rent out the property you’re buying.
 The amount you can borrow is often determined by how much you can charge as rent.

 2. How does mortgage interest work?